Alex-Costea/Wiles/how_to_run.md

 (or equivalent for Windows)

-To run in production mode, using HTTPS and CSRF protection, add `-Dspring.profiles.active=prod` when running the backend.
-Also, make sure to update the links to the SSL certificates accordingly.
+Afterwards, you have to run `setup_server.sh` before running the backend.

 You can either:
 * Run only the backend, which will deploy the frontend statically
 * Run the backend and frontend servers at the same time, by doing `npm run dev` and going to `localhost:3000`.

+## Method 4

+Run the backend in production mode.

+Pull the repository from GitHub, add the `Wiles.jar` file as described above, and then do:

+`sh reboot.sh`